About The Scheme

 The Black Curriculum is a social enterprise founded by Lavinya Stennett in 2019 to address the lack of Black British history in the UK Curriculum.
 We believe that by delivering arts focused Black history programmes, providing teacher training and campaigning through mobilising young people, we can facilitate social change.

-The National Ambassador Scheme (NAS) is an arts, heritage and cultural award for Year 9 to Year 13.
-The award is an indication that the participant is dedicated to the arts, heritage and culture.
+The National Ambassador Scheme (NAS) is a paid 6 month arts, heritage and cultural programme for Year 9 to Year 13.

 NAS is an ASDAN accredited award and participants of the award receive a certificate and access to The Black Curriculum’s career hub.
 This provides them creative opportunities and propels them with access to creative spaces (university applications, workshops, work experience, lectures and more).